AndreBL/ip6neigh/README.md

 ## Contributors

-The script is written by André L. Suggestions, and additions are welcome.
+The script is written by André Lange.
+Suggestions, and additions are welcome.
+Acknowledgements to Craig Miller for debugging and documentation.

 ## License